stitchdata/docs/_saas-integrations/hubspot/v2/hubspot-v2.md

       4. Click **Delete** to confirm.

   - title: "Uninstalling Stitch in your {{ page.display_name }} account"
-    anchor: "uninstall-stitch-in-hubspot"
+    anchor: "uninstall-stitch"
     content: |
       To uninstall Stitch in your {{ page.display_name }} account:
       1. Log in to your {{ page.display_name }} account and click the **Marketplaces** account in the navigation bar.
       2. Under **Manage**, click **Connected apps**.
       3. Click the **Actions** drop-down menu in the **Stitch** app, and click **Uninstall**.
-      4. In the dialog box that appears, enter `uninstall` in the text field and click **Uninstall** to confirm."
+      4. In the dialog box that appears, enter `uninstall` in the text field and click **Uninstall** to confirm.

 # -------------------------- #